 - 1) Grants will be reviewed for scientific content and relevance to the goals of the RFA. - 2) Proposal Content and Review Criteria: The following criteria will be used in proposal review: - Project Proposal Is the proposed project of high scientific quality?
-Is the budget fully justified and reasonable in relation to the proposed project? - Background Is the fundamental objective of the study and hypothesis to be addressed clearly defined? - Scientific Approach Will the proposed specific aims answer the study hypothesis?
+Is it feasible for a one-year project?
+Is the budget fully justified and reasonable for the proposed project? - Background Is the fundamental objective of the study and hypothesis to be addressed clearly defined? - Scientific Approach Will the proposed specific aims answer the study hypothesis?
 Will the scientific approach effectively test and answer each specific aim?
-Are the study goals supported by existing data? - Clinical Impact Is the answer to the study hypothesis important to our ability to treat CDKL5 Deficiency Disorder?
+Are the study goals supported by existing data?
+Are their projected plans for the project beyond the experiments proposed in this pilot grant phase, including through funding by alternative sources (NIH, other grantee institutions)? - Clinical Impact Is the answer to the study hypothesis important to our ability to treat CDKL5 Deficiency Disorder?
 Will the proposed research lead to substantial advances and/or contribute to large leaps of understanding or knowledge that will contribute to an improved quality of life, better control of seizures, improved cognition, and/or greater survival rate? - Research Significance Does the study address an important question that is not likely to be addressed without this funding?
 Does the proposed study offer a unique opportunity to explore an important issue and/or employ a novel approach to this disease research?
 Will the study outcomes advance our knowledge of this disease and/or contribute to changes in the focus of future research questions or the way we conduct research on this issue? - Investigator Qualifications One consideration of this pilot grant program is to attract new talent to CDKL5 research.
 While it is important for the investigator to have access to the resources and environment necessary to complete the proposed work, this RFA is not limited to scientists currently working on CDKL5; we encourage junior and senior investigators not currently working in this area to apply.